fire2a/docs/README.md

   Server running... press ctrl-c to stop.
 ```

-## update just-the-docs dependencies
+## Mantainance
-Dependabot will automatically create a pull request to update the just-the-docs version.
+Dependabot will automatically create a pull requests to update github actions.
+Only the `just-the-docs` gem needs attention.
+### testing the just-the-docs dependencies update
+Although it usually works fine, sometimes there are compatibility issues with ruby or node versions.
+Test locally and also on the Actions CI before merging.
 ```bash
 git switch dependabot/bundler/just-the-docs-0.8.2
 # check compatibility